ANU Moot courts autumn

 ANU College of Law Study Bursary

-The ANU College of Law also offers a variety of scholarships, bursaries and grants to support law students at different stages throughout their academic career.
+The ANU Law School also offers a variety of scholarships, bursaries and grants to support law students at different stages throughout their academic career.
 For more information, please visit our website.

 International and Incoming Exchange Law Students